CCRAN November 14

 Optimizing Care for Early Age Onset Cancer Patients: The Role of Specialized Clinics

 The unique care and treatment needs of young onset cancer patients are often not recognized and appropriately addressed.
-Care models tailored to the specific needs of this population can optimize patient care pathways and thereby outcomes.
-Early Age Onset Cancer Clinics specialize in the diagnosis and multidisciplinary management of cancer in this younger patient population; while the effectiveness of this care model is documented, it is not being broadly implemented or promoted.
+Ideally, cancer patients under the age of 50 years would have seamless access to a suite of healthcare professionals to address each of their unique care needs and support them along the trajectory of care, from diagnosis to surveillance.
+Specialized Early Age Onset Cancer Clinics integrate multidisciplinary care to meet the specific care needs of this patient population to optimize cancer care pathways and patient outcomes.
+While the effectiveness of this care model is documented, it is not being broadly implemented or promoted.

-Multidisciplinary experts will elaborate on the advantages of early age onset cancer programs and highlight best practices that could be scaled to other cancer centres across jurisdictions.
+In this session, clinical experts from multiple disciplines will elaborate on the advantages of early age onset cancer programs and highlight best practices that could be scaled to other cancer centres across jurisdictions.

 • The unique care and treatment needs of early age onset patients, ranging from diagnosis to survivorship